ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/neo4j.md

 ---
-title: Neo4J Database
+title: Neo4j Database
 ---

-HotChocolate has a data integration for Neo4J.
+HotChocolate has a data integration for Neo4j.
-With this integration, you can translate paging, filtering, sorting, and projections, directly into native cypher queries.
+With this integration, you can translate paging, filtering, sorting, and projections, directly into native Cypher queries.

-You can find a example project in [HotChocolate Examples](https://github.com/ChilliCream/graphql-workshop-neo4j)
+You can find a example project in [HotChocolate Examples](https://github.com/ChilliCream/graphql-workshop-Neo4j)

 # Get Started

-To use the Neo4J integration, you need to install the package `HotChocolate.Data.Neo4J`.
+To use the Neo4j integration, you need to install the package `HotChocolate.Data.Neo4J`.

 ```bash
 dotnet add package HotChocolate.Data.Neo4J